 This degree seeks to equip you with all the interdisciplinary and specialist skills and knowledge that you will need on entering the workforce or on proceeding to advanced study.

-There is a core of 11 units offering an introduction to the humanities and a solid grounding in the social sciences.
+There is a core of 11 subjects offering an introduction to the humanities and a solid grounding in the social sciences.

 Learn from the best